markver-prog/solution-test-samples/crypto/KeyProtectSample/README.md

-This python script exercises various aspects of the IBM Cloud Key Protect service through its REST API.
+This python script exercises various aspects of the IBM Cloud Hyper Protect Crypto Services (HPCS) Key Protect service through its REST API.
+This script works equally well with HPCS Key Protect and standard Key Protect, since the REST APIs are the same.
+The only difference is that since each HPCS instance has a unique API endpoint URI, HPCS provides the ability to dynamically determine what that endpoint is.
+So, if this script finds that a null string was passed in for the service host, it will attempt to retrieve it dynamically.

 The high level flow is:
 1. Contact the Cloud Identity and Access Management service to get an access token,